HypeCheck

 MODERATE

-1 of 4 claims supported by evidence.
+0 of 4 claims supported by evidence.

-"promotes vaginal pH balance + healthy microbiome" Partial
+"Promotes vaginal pH balance + healthy microbiome" Partial

-Based on: 3 probiotic strains
+Based on: 3 probiotic strains (unnamed)

-"helps balance good bacteria" Supported
+"Helps balance good bacteria" Partial

-Based on: 3 probiotic strains
+Based on: 3 probiotic strains (unnamed)

-"supports urinary tract health" Stretch
+"Supports urinary tract health" Stretch

-Based on: cranberry PACs
+Based on: Cranberry PACs

-"maintains vaginal pH balance for healthy levels of yeast" Unsupported
+"Maintains vaginal pH balance for healthy levels of yeast" Unsupported

-Based on: 3 probiotic strains
+Based on: 3 probiotic strains (unnamed)

-1 supported · 1 partial · 1 stretch · 1 unsupported
+2 partial · 1 stretch · 1 unsupported

 Ingredients